-The 10th Annual Wildbird Recovery Fall Migration Festival will be held at Stormy Oaks Nature Conservancy (120 Forsythe Road, Valencia, PA 16059) on Sunday, September 19, 2021 from noon to 5 PM.
-This is an engaging afternoon of education, delicious food by Freedom Farms, and the opportunity to tour the property and meet our education birds.
-Guests can learn about the Grosbeak Monitoring Project with Western Pennsylvania Conservancy’s David Yeany.
-We will also have numerous education exhibits on Bees, Bats, Bugs, Bears and Beavers!
+Wildbird Recovery’s 11th Annual Fall Migration Festival will be held at Stormy Oaks Nature Conservancy (120 Forsythe Road, Valencia, PA 16059) on Sunday, September 18, 2022 from noon to 5 PM.
+This is an engaging afternoon of education, delicious food, and the opportunity to tour the Conservancy and meet our education birds.
+Guests can learn about the Golden Eagles of Greater Yellowstone’s Big Horn Basin with Wild Excellence Films’s husband and wife team Melissa and David Rohm.
+We will also have numerous education exhibits on Bees, Bats, and more!
 There will be raffle baskets and a silent auction.
-Tickets will be available for purchase in advance via the link “Click Here for Tickets, Sponsorships and Vendor Information” or on-site the day of the festival.
+Tickets will be available for purchase in advance or on-site the day of the festival.
 We hope you join us and experience a unique fundraising event that benefits the birds of Western PA.

 BATS – Terry Lobdell